Skip to main content

 What helps with brain fog during menopause?

 There’s no cure for brain fog during menopause.
-But there are some treatments and other healthy habits that might help.
+But there are some treatments and other healthy habits that might help you manage symptoms.

 Cognitive behavioral therapy (CBT) and mindfulness

 These treatments are especially helpful with mood symptoms in menopause.
-There is further evidence that they can help improve thinking and focus as well.
+There’s further evidence that they can help improve thinking and focus as well.
 One study found that CBT and mindfulness improved both memory and concentration.

-Researchers are looking at whether hormone replacement therapy (HRT) can help with brain fog
+Researchers are looking at whether hormone therapy can help with brain fog

-During HRT patients are given replacement estrogen and progesterone.
-HRT works particularly well for treating symptoms like hot flashes that are caused by hormone changes.
-Since hormone changes also affect the brain, it’s possible that HRT can also help with side effects like brain fog.
+During menopausal hormone therapy (MHT), patients are given replacement estrogen and progesterone.
+It works particularly well for treating symptoms like hot flashes that are caused by hormone changes.
+Since hormone changes also affect the brain, it’s possible that hormone therapy can also help with side effects like brain fog.

-Right now, there’s no evidence that HRT definitely helps treat brain fog.
-But if you’re a candidate for HRT and choose to take it for other menopause symptoms, you might find that it can help your brain fog too.
+Right now, there’s no evidence that hormone therapy definitely helps treat brain fog.
+But if you’re a candidate for hormone therapy and choose to take it for other menopause symptoms, you might find that it can help your brain fog too.

 Get enough sleep